accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/glossaire.md

 Indication by colour alone must be accompanied by another method for users who do not see or perceive colours or their associations well.

-The indication given by colour must be provided
+The indication given by colour must be provided:
-- by means of formatting for users with limited colour perception;
+- by a means involving graphics (pictogram, background image, shape, different border style, etc.) or another typographic style (bold, italic, text size, other font, etc.) for users with limited colour perception.
 - and by descriptive (non-visible) information present on the element so that screen readers can render the information to users who cannot see.

 #### Indication conveyed by shape, size or location